Zabiplane/Community/styleguide.md

 This styleguide is for this repo only, not for any other Zabiplane repos.

+## Project name

+It's `Zabiplane` with a lowercase p.
+It's not camelcase `ZabiPlane`.
+The latter is just asking for people to spell it wrong, plus it's harder to type, so we don't use it.

 ## Filenames

 * Aside from certain special files (LICENSE, Code-of-Conduct, etc), all directories and filenames are _lowercase_ with no separators (-, _, space, etc.)